KHJK

-KHJK (103.7 MHz) is a non-commercial FM radio station, licensed to LaPorte, Texas and serving both Greater Houston and the Golden Triangle (Beaumont-Port Arthur-Orange).
+KHJK (103.7 FM) is a non-commercial radio station, licensed to LaPorte, Texas and serving both Greater Houston and the Golden Triangle (Beaumont-Port Arthur-Orange).
 It is owned by the Educational Media Foundation (EMF).
-KHJK relays EMF's nationally syndicated "Air 1" radio format featuring Christian Worship Music.
-Air 1 holds periodic fundraisers on the air to support the broadcasts.
+KHJK relays EMF's nationally syndicated "Air1" radio format featuring Christian worship music.
+Air1 holds periodic fundraisers on the air to support the broadcasts.

 KHJK has an effective radiated power (ERP) of 100,000 watts, the highest permitted for non-grandfathered FM stations.
 The transmitter is off Route 1410 in Devers, Texas, about halfway between Houston and Beaumont.
 KHJK also rebroadcasts its programming on FM translator station 95.3 K237FS in Conroe, Texas.